 Opportunity Knocks (OK) is a 501 (c) 6 private nonprofit organization that serves the Central Oregon business and organizational community.
-OK matches industry and community leaders with a trusted, local, facilitated group of peers who act as peer mentors, or an informal Board of Advisors.
+OK matches industry and community leaders with a trusted, facilitated group of peers who act as peer mentors, or an informal Board of Advisors.
 Your OK team provides expertise and insight to help drive your success.

 OK Teams help propel business and professional growth for entrepreneurs and employees, whatever the growth goals or stage of business might be.

 Flexibility is truly a hallmark of Opportunity Knocks.
 OK has many different kinds of members and teams designed to suit every individual’s needs.